MartoIT/react-exam/README.md

     - prefix
     - @
     - domain
-    - dot after domain at least 2 characters after it
+    - dot after domain and at least 2 characters after
 5. Password
     - Password should be between 6 to 20 characters
     - contains at least one numeric digit